 Batched transactions are write operations (add, delete, modify, modify DN, and password modify) that are processed as a single atomic unit when the commit request is received.
 If an abort request is received or an error occurs during the commit request, the changes are rolled back.
-The batched transaction mechanism supports two implementations: the standard LDAP transaction based on RFC 5805 and an UnboundID proprietary implementation.
+The batched transaction mechanism supports the standard LDAP transaction implementation based on RFC 5805.
 It is not currently possible to process a transaction that requires changes to be processed across multiple servers or multiple Identity Data Store backends.